Etiology of Retinal Detachment

 If vitreous hemorrhage (which may be due to a retinal tear), cataract, corneal opacification, or traumatic injury obscures the retina, retinal detachment should be suspected and B-scan ultrasonography should be done.

-Although often localized, retinal detachments due to retinal tears can expand to involve the entire retina if they are not treated promptly.
-Any patient with a suspected or established retinal detachment should be examined urgently by an ophthalmologist .
+Although often localized, retinal detachments due to retinal breaks can expand to involve the entire retina if they are not treated promptly.
+Any patient with a suspected or established retinal detachment should be examined urgently by an ophthalmologist.

 Pearls & Pitfalls

-Nonrhegmatogenous detachments due to vitreoretinal traction may be treated by vitrectomy; transudative detachments due to uveitis may respond to systemic corticosteroids, systemic immunosuppression (eg, methotrexate, azathioprine, anti-TNF drugs), or a slow-release corticosteroid implant, which is surgically implanted into the eye.
+Nonrhegmatogenous detachments due to vitreoretinal traction may be treated by vitrectomy; transudative detachments due to uveitis may respond to systemic corticosteroids or systemic immunosuppression (eg, methotrexate, azathioprine, anti-tumor necrosis factor [TNF] drugs).
+Alternatively, transudative detachments due to uveitis can be treated locally with a periocular corticosteroid injection, intravitreal corticosteroid injection, or an intravitreal dexamethasone implant.
 Primary and metastatic choroidal cancers also require treatment.
 Choroidal hemangiomas may respond to localized photocoagulation or photodynamic therapy.

-Risk factors for rhegmatogenous tears (the most common type) include myopia, previous cataract surgery, ocular trauma, and lattice retinal degeneration.
+Risk factors for rhegmatogenous retinal detachments include myopia, previous cataract surgery, ocular trauma, and lattice retinal degeneration.

 All forms of retinal detachment eventually blur vision; early symptoms of rhegmatogenous detachment can include irregular vitreous floaters (particularly with a sudden increase) and flashes of light (photopsias).